 Listed with the exercises are sets/reps, recommended weights, rest periods, and some other details such as when to add weight or how high of a box to use.

 The program is centered around the vertical jump, but it is designed to improve all-around athleticism.
-Speed, acceleration, quickness, etc. will all be improved along with jumping ability.
+Speed, acceleration, quickness, any movement that is practiced regularly can be improved along with jumping ability.

 The improvements gained from this training are long-lasting.
 You can do this training in the off-season, and it will continue to benefit your athleticism for the entire competitive season.
 Again, the goal is long-term progress.

 Jump Science 2.0 features new stretching videos and a lot of new exercise videos.
 For the original program, all but five of the stretching and exercise videos are public on youtube.
 You can see those on the Exercise Videos and Stretching Videos pages (tabs are above).
 For Jump Science 2.0, many of the old videos have been replaced by new videos, some which feature better technique and/or better instruction.
 Only a couple of the new videos will be public on youtube.

 I am using a delivery system for Jump Science 2.0 that will allow me to do updates that users will have automatic access to, so the value will continue to increase.
-Since the release of the product, I have added a program that does not require equipment, an upper body training program has been added along with some extra videos.
+Since the release of the product, I have added a program that does not require equipment, an upper body training program has been added along with some extra informational videos.
 I have plans to improve the equipment-free training program from the original product and add that as well.

-The price for the instructions, the athlete evaluation, all the programs, and all the stretching and exercise videos is $26.
+The price for the instructions, the athlete evaluation, all the programs, and all the stretching and exercise videos is $34.
 To be honest, this is a complete rip-off...
 FOR ME!
 Jump Science 2.0 is worth far more than that.
-This is some seriously high quality information, training programs, and videos. $26 is a STEAL!
-I know some of you may wonder why it is more expensive than the original, which was $11.
-First of all, Jump Science 2.0 is a better product.
-Plain and simple.
-Second of all, both products are drastically under-priced.
-I'm giving you a Lamborghini for the price of a Civic.
-Don't question it.
+This is some seriously high quality information, training programs, and videos.
+It is without a doubt the best jump training on the internet. $34 is a STEAL!